pedroj/bipartite_plots/bipartite_plots.md

 ### Functions to plot network graphs

 #### bip_binplot
 Simple function to plot a binary bipartite network in `network`.
+Its inputs are the adjacency matrix, to get the dimensions from, and the network object corresponding to the matrix.
+The object net can be initialized with function `bip_init_network.R`.

 #### bip_qtplot
 Function to plot a weighted bipartite network in `network` object.
+The input is just the weighted (quantitative) adjacency matrix of a two-mode network.
+Uses objects of type network.

 #### bip_gplot
 Function to plot a weighted bipartite network in `igraph`.
+Its inputs are the adjacency matrix, to get the dimensions from, and the igraph object corresponding to the matrix.

 #### bip_ggplot
 This is just a prototype of function.
 I'm using it as raw code for now.
 You assign the matrix and network object at the start (see below).
 In addition, my function `vectorize` is needed in the section using `ggplot2`.
+I'm including it herewith just for illustration.

+A better implementation is to use F. Briatte's `ggnet` function (see example below), which uses my initialization codes and the modifications to get the bipartite networks in `ggplot2`.

 ```r